-A typical fictional Tudor marriage is usually shown to be oppressive and restrictive for the woman and legally we can certainly see how this is the case.
-Medieval/early modern men had, in theory, complete power over their wives.
-Upon marriage a woman’s dower lands became the property of her husband for him to administer as he saw fit.
+Typically, a fictional Tudor marriage is shown to be oppressive and restrictive for the woman and if we take a legalistic view of it we can certainly see how this is the case.
+On paper, Tudor men had complete power over their wives.
+Upon marriage, a woman’s dower lands became the property of her husband for him to administer as he saw fit.
 If she outlived him she would regain those lands (or the equivalent if her husband had traded, sold or lost them) and hope that he had looked after them in the meantime.
-She lived where her husband chose for her to live.
-If her behaviour offended him, a husband could choose to have his wife sent away to one of his lesser used houses or at the extreme, put her in a convent.
-A wife could own no property in her own right and she would be reliant upon her husband for her income for clothes and general living expenses.
-He would even pay her household for her.
-In effect if he did not want her to eat, she wouldn’t.
-If he refused to pay for clothes she wouldn’t have any and if he stopped paying her staff wages then she would have no attendants.
-A husband could beat his wife and demand his rights to her bed whenever he chose.
+She lived where her husband chose for her to live and if her behaviour offended him, he could have her sent away to a house of his choosing, regardless of how fit it was for purpose (see also: Katherine of Aragon) or in extremes he could put her in a convent.
+She could own no property in her own right and be reliant on her husband for her income and to pay her household’s wages.
+It’s a dire picture if we consider it from a purely legal standpoint.
+He paid for her clothes, her attendants, her food.
+He administered her lands for better or worse.
+There was nothing to stop him beating her and he could exercise his rights to her bed whenever he chose.

-With this rather bleak picture of marriage it is no wonder that the most common image we have of married woman of the time is that one of oppression.
-It is hardly surprising therefore, that many fictional heroines balk at the idea of marriage and instead try to assert their independence by marrying a man of their choice for love, assumedly because a man who loved her would never subject her to such a restrictive lifestyle.
+With this rather bleak picture of marriage, it’s hardly a wonder that the most common image of a period woman is one of oppression.
+A common theme therefore in historical fiction is the heroine balking at the idea of marriage and trying to assert her independence by marrying a man of her choice for love.
+The idea being, of course, that a man who loved her would never subject her to such a restrictive lifestyle.

-However to accept this view as fact shows only the bare minimum of research.
-Yes a husband was entitled to all of the above, however it did not necessarily follow that upon marriage, all men became tyrants who kept their wives in constant penury.
-In fact, marriage was, as a general rule, an equal partnership with husband and wife working together to advance their standings and that of their family.
+To accept this view though, shows a very limited level of research.
+Yes, a husband was entitled to all of the above, but it doesn’t then follow that all men, or even the majority of men, became tyrants keeping their wives in constant penury.
+As a general rule, marriage was an equal partnership with husband and wife working together to advance their standing.

-Kinship was everything to the families of the Tudor court.
-Marriages were arranged in order to strengthen family ties and give themselves greater connections which would ensure their family’s protection and prosperity.
-Parents would arrange their children’s marriages in order to ensure their future, I should take this moment to also point out that it was not only daughters who were married off to further their family ambitions, sons had equally no say in their choice of partner.
-Though husbands at least had the ‘consolation’ that once married they could do what they will with their supposedly, equally reluctant brides.
+Kinship was all to the families of the Tudor court.
+Marriages were arranged in order to strengthen family ties and give themselves greater connections which would ensure mutual protection and prosperity.
+Sons had equally no say in their choice of their partner though they had the consolation that upon marriage they could do what they wanted with their potentially equally reluctant brides.